corbin-hayden13/sc-pixel-hangar/README.md

 Full credit for the art and assets goes to Blamsmith, I'm just responsible for the webpage and functionality (go check Blamsmith out, they have fantastic art!).

+### Development

+I will be tracking features and updates using issues.
+Core feature issues will be given first priority, quality of life (qol) issues will be addressed afterwards

 ### Showcase
 11/07/2024

 https://github.com/user-attachments/assets/4c949379-2381-488c-a3c5-600e6597b12c

 #### Build Information